robbgatica/comp170-GUI/README.md

 ```

-6. Make sure the event loop is added inside your `main()` method in your class and run the program (click [here](https://github.com/robbgatica/comp170-GUI/blob/master/src/com/swt/comp170/Hello.java) to refer the project file).
+6. Make sure the event loop is added inside the `main()` method in your class and run the program (click [here](https://github.com/robbgatica/comp170-GUI/blob/master/src/com/swt/comp170/Hello.java) to refer the project file).
 You should see a window pop up with the text inside.
 Feel free to experiment with it.
 Change the text inside the window, set different size parameters for the frame, etc.

 ## Example 2 - Button Demo